Southeastern Louisiana Lady Lions basketball

 The Southeastern Louisiana Lions women's basketball team is the women's basketball team that represents Southeastern Louisiana University in Hammond, Louisiana.
 The team currently competes in the Southland Conference.
 The Lions are currently coached by Jeff Dow.

 History

 The Lady Lions competed in the Small College Division AIAW National Tournament four times.
 Each tournament had a 16-member field.
 The team won the tournament and the national championship in 1977.
 The Lady Lions made Elite Eight and Final Four appearances in the 1977 and 1978 tournaments.

 In later years, the program joined NCAA Division I competition and became a member of the Southland Conference.
 The Lady Lions have continued to compete at the Division I level, hosting annual exhibitions and conference tournaments.

 Postseason

+NCAA Division I

+The Lady Lions have appeared in the NCAA Division I women's basketball tournament once.
+They have a record of 0–1.